In advance of the classroom workshop, Dr. Yiannis Anagnostopoulos introduces the core principles for effective modern project management.

 Agile project (and risk) management demands narrowing the crucial gaps among the disciplines of business management, strategic skills and technical capabilities.
 While not fairly straightforward to fulfil within a project manager’s domain, without overreaching duties, the fundamental aspect is to peg certain metrics (and knowledge of) back to the company’s strategy.
 Hence instead of intensifying and escalating one’s own accountabilities as a project manager, emphasizing on these capacities above during the lifecycle of the project could provide for a more comprehensive and ‘all-season’ manager.

-The above concepts will be discussed in more depth at the Project Management classroom course held at the University of London on the 7th – 8th March 2018, along with an intensive look at the core components for successful project management.
+The above concepts are discussed in more depth on the Project Management course, along with an intensive look at the core components for successful project management.
 As there are limited spaces available on the course, if you are interested in attending please email [email protected] as soon as possible.

 Article by Dr. Yiannis Anagnostopoulos